Susan Denham: Post-retirement

 In 2019, she was made an honorary fellow of Trinity College Dublin.

 The Courts Service announced on 24 August 2020 that the Supreme Court had appointed her to review the attendance of Supreme Court judge Séamus Woulfe at a dinner organised by the Oireachtas Golf Society.
 She was appointed on a non-statutory basis as the relevant section in the Judicial Council Act 2019 on judicial conduct had not yet been commenced.

 Personal life

 She is married to paediatrician Dr Brian Denham and they have four children.

-From 1996 to 2010, Denham was a Pro-Chancellor of Trinity College, Dublin.
+From 1996 to 2010, Denham was a Pro-Chancellor of Trinity College, Dublin, the sole constituent college of the University of Dublin.